 Is the Law then contrary to the promises of God?
 May it never be!
 For if a law had been given which was able to impart life, then righteousness would indeed have been based on law.
 22 But the Scripture has shut up everyone under sin, so that the promise by faith in Jesus Christ might be given to those who believe.
 23 But before faith came, we were kept in custody under the law, being shut up to the faith which was later to be revealed.
 24 Therefore the Law has become our tutor to lead us to Christ, so that we may be justified by faith.
 Galatians 3:21-24 (NASB)

 God designed the Law to illustrate his righteousness, point out our sinfulness, and lead us to Christ.
 The Greek word for tutor is paidagogos, which was a servant who escorted his master’s child to school to leave him or her with the instructor.
-The paidagogos was not the goal of the trip, but the means.
+Being with the paidagogos was not the goal.
+He was simply the means to help the child reach the true teacher.

 The Law is not our goal: it is the means God uses to bring us to Christ, who is the fulfillment of the Law.
 (Romans 10:4)